 Medicare Part B covers costs relating to the diagnosis and treatment of medical conditions.
 Medicare Part D covers prescription drugs.
 Specific rules usually apply to both.

-Medicare is the federal government’s insurance coverage for those aged 65 and over or with certain medical conditions.
-Medicare packages have different parts that offer various aspects of medical coverage.
-Parts B and D are examples of that medical coverage.
+Medicare is the federal government’s insurance coverage for those aged 65 years and over or with certain medical conditions.
+Medicare packages have different parts that cover various aspects of medical treatment.
+Parts B and D are examples of this coverage.

 This article will explain the differences between Medicare Part B and Part D, including those relating to costs and coverage.